Surakarta metropolitan area: Present

-Central Java Regional Regulation No. 6 of 2010 concerning spatial and regional development plans for 2009–2039, stipulates Solo Raya (Subosukawonosraten) as a development development area, with a development function as a Local, Provincial, National and International Service Center.
+Central Java Regional Regulation No. 6 of 2010 concerning spatial and regional development plans for 2009–2039, stipulates Solo Raya (Subosukawonosraten) as a development area, with a development function as a Local, Provincial, National and International Service Center.

 Geography

 Solo is in the central part of Java, within province of Central Java near Special Region of Yogyakarta.

 Economy

 The economy of Solo raya agriculture commonly in Klaten Regency and Bantul Regency.
 However, urban activities such as higher education, trade, tourism, art and handicraft industries are sharply increase with focus on the city of Surakarta.

 Transportation

 The map of Public Transport Map of Surakarta as per 2025.

 Solo is served by Adisumarmo Airport.
 There are two main railway stations: Solo Balapan railway station and Solo Jebres railway station.

 Solo is considered one of the major hubs that link the west–east main railway route in Java island.
 Solo Balapan Station is the main train station located in the center, and Selo Jebres Station is the second train station in the city.
 The two stations have their own schedule to and from other cities on Java island.
 The KAI Commuter Yogyakarta Line electric commuter rail system operates from Yogyakarta to Surakarta.

 Since 2010, the government of Central Java launched a bus rapid transit system, the Batik Solo Trans, which connects places in and around Solo Raya, including the airport and Kartasyra Bus Terminal.